FindoraNetwork/noah/PROTOCOL.md

         5a.
 Knows g^x = pk. x is secret key
         5b.
 Recall sender took pk^R as key, thus REDERIVED_KEY == pk^R == (g^x)^R == g^xR == (g^R)^x
     6. Decrypt: DEC(HASH(REDERIVED_KEY), cipherText)

+To help bind the blinded curvepoint to the ciphertext, we feed that as part of the Arbitrary length additional authenticated data (AAD).
+This helps provide another level of integrity to the package as they are both heavly related.

 ## Confidential Payments for Accounts